jogojapan/kdeskrooge-docker/README.md

 # kdeskrooge-docker

+This package (and the Docker image you can build from it) will help you if you use the personal-finances manager "Skrooge" on multiple laptops/PCs and need to be sure it's the same version of Skrooge everyone (to avoid DB inconsistencies if they all store the DB to a shared location).

-This is a Dockerfile and start script for a container I use to run the Fedora-42 version of Skrooge, the personal finances manager software for KDE.
+This is a Dockerfile and start script for a container I use to run the Fedora-42, Fedora-43 and other versions of Skrooge, including latest versions built from source, the personal finances manager software for KDE.
+The image is based on a Fedora base image, and I use this to run, on various OS and laptops, the same version of Skrooge that I am using on my main PC, which happens to run Fedora.

 To build the image, use: